react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 - `history` to return to last visited tab
 - `none` to not handle back button

+#### `openByDefault`

+Whether the drawer should stay open by default.
+When this is `true`, the drawer will be open from the initial render.
+It can be closed normally using gestures or programmatically.
+However, when going back, drawer will re-open if it was closed.
+This essentially reverses the behavior of the drawer where the closed state is the default state.

 #### `drawerPosition`

 Options are `left` or `right`.
 Default is `left` position.